vaccovecrana/orobas/README.md

-# orobas
-Java implementation of the Redux state container
+[orobas](https://en.wikipedia.org/wiki/Orobas) is a Java implementation of the Redux state container.